OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 - note with text box editing as with meters.
 - A list of child meters that is the same as for non-admin except they can be removed (by "x" out) or appropriate new ones chosen.
 See below on how the menu must be updated with each choice and right below for the look.
 - A list of the child groups that mirrors the child meter one.
 - A list of the deep meters (labeled "All Meters") as for non-admin except the label should indicate it does not update during editing.
 This makes it simpler because the values are from the DB so not synched until saving.
+Note the code did the extra work to update for each choice.
 - discard and save buttons as the current meter page has:

 ![](discardSaveButtons.png "")